conda/conda-docs/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 Working Around MITM Proxies
 ===========================

+Some corporate environments use proxy services that use Man-In-The-Middle (MITM) attacks to sniff encrypted traffic.
+These services can interfere with SSL connections such as those used by conda and pip to download packages from repositories such as PyPI.

+Whenever possible, you should set up the proxy service's certificates so that the ``requests`` package used by conda can recognize and use the certificates.

-Some users in corporate environments may encounter cases where SSL connections can be difficult to work with due to proxy services that use Man-In-The-Middle attacks to sniff encrypted traffic.
-While not recommended, it is possible to bypass SSL certificate verification to allow this traffic to continue.
-The ``conda skeleton pypi`` is capable of disabling SSL verification when pulling packages from a PyPI server over HTTPS.
-WARNING: Use this feature at your own risk and only if necessary.
-This feature causes your computer to download and execute arbitrary code over a connection that it can not verify as secure.
-This should only be used in cases where it is difficult to set up the proxy service's certificates so that the ``requests`` package can recognize and use.
+When this is not possible, there is an option that bypasses SSL certificate verification and allows this traffic to continue.

+``conda skeleton pypi`` can disable SSL verification when pulling packages from a PyPI server over HTTPS.

+WARNING: This option is not recommended.
+Use this option at your own risk and only if necessary.
+This option causes your computer to download and execute arbitrary code over a connection that it cannot verify as secure.

-To disable SSL verification when using ``conda skeleton pypi``, simply set the ``SSL_NO_VERIFY`` environment variable to either ``1`` or ``True`` (case insensitive).
+To disable SSL verification when using ``conda skeleton pypi``, set the ``SSL_NO_VERIFY`` environment variable to either ``1`` or ``True`` (case insensitive).